Table of Contents

 Retinoblastoma – A malignant tumor of the retina

 Retinoblastoma has the highest prevalence among intraocular tumors in children.
 It is a malignant tumor of the retina emanating from embryonic cells.
-The disease may affect one or both eyes and can appear sporadically or cumulated in families.
+The disease may affect one or both eyes and can appear sporadically or cumulatively in families.
 Healing rate is almost at 100 % if the tumor is solely intraocular.

 Epidemiology of Retinoblastoma

 Retinoblastoma presents an incidence of 0,4 in 100.000.
-Main age of manifestation is the first year of one’s life.
+The main age of its manifestation is the first year of one’s life.
 80 % of diseased children are younger than 4 years.
-Girls and boys are affected equally often.
+Girls and boys are both affected equally.

 Pathogenesis of Retinoblastoma

 Genetic causes of retinoblastoma

-The two-hit-hypothesis of Knudson states that only a loss of both alleles of the retinoblastoma-gene is sufficient for the growth of a retinoblastoma.
+The two-hit-hypothesis of Knudson states that only a loss of both alleles of the retinoblastoma-gene is required to trigger the development of retinoblastoma.
 This gene is located on chromosome 13 and is involved in regulating the cell cycle.
 There are two types of retinoblastoma.
-First, there is the hereditary type, that amounts to 45 %, while the second type, the sporadic type, makes up 55 %.
-In the hereditary type, all somatic cells have lost one allele, so that the loss of a second allele in a retinal cell consequently induces the growth of a retinoblastoma.
+First, there is the hereditary type, that accounts for 45 % of cases and the second type, the sporadic type, that accounts for remaining 55 %.
+In the hereditary type, all somatic cells have lost one allele, therefore, the loss of a second allele in a retinal cell consequently induces the growth of retinoblastoma.
 In 95 % of the cases, such secondary somatic mutation occurs, so that the inheritance is typically autosomal-dominant with incomplete, but very high penetration.
 Bilateral retinoblastomas are almost always hereditary.

 If one of the parents is diseased with retinoblastoma, there is a 50 % chance for the offspring to inherit the mutated Rb-gene.

 A multifocal appearance of the retinoblastoma is possible.
-Characteristic is an invasion into the vitreous body and spreading along the optic nerve into the brain, so that a meningeosis develops.
-In addition to this, an expansion across the sclera into the eye socket and alongside the ciliary arteries is also possible.
-Metastasis occurs after invasion through the Bruch’s membrane into the highly vasculated choroid by a hematogenous spread into bones, bonemarrow and lymph nodes.
+Characteristic is an invasion into the vitreous body, further spreading along the optic nerve into the brain, causing development of meningeosis.
+In addition to this, an expansion across the sclera into the eye socket and alongside the ciliary arteries is possible.
+Metastasis occurs after invasion takes place through the Bruch’s membrane into the highly vasculated choroid by means of hematogenous, finally spreading into bones, bonemarrow and lymph nodes.